dazeb/config-wiki/home.md

 # Become an editor

 To become an editor simply click the page edit button and make changes.
 The changes will switch your account to editor.

+### Per Page
+- **Page Actions** - List of actions on the current page, such as Edit, Move, Delete, History, etc.
+- **Breadcrumbs** - Full Path to the current page.
+Represents the folder structure.
+- **Table of Contents** - Sections of the current page.
+Based on the headers in the content.
+- **Page Tags** - Tags associated to the current page.
+See related pages by clicking on a tag.
+- **Author** - View the author and date of the last modification of the page.
+- **Social Links** - Sharing / Printing Links for the current page.
+- **Edit Page / Page Actions** - Quick access menu to edit or perform other actions on the current page.
+{.grid-list .body-2}